Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 Over time, typically after one to two hours at room temperature or up to 24 hours refrigerated, the mucilage structure begins to degrade.
 The gel becomes thinner and eventually the seeds may lose their distinct coating.

 Prolonged heat accelerates this.
-A basil seed drink left in direct sunlight or above 40 degrees Celsius will deteriorate much faster.
+A basil seed drink left above 40 degrees Celsius will deteriorate much faster.
+Commercial basil seed drinks use stabilisation techniques to extend the gel's integrity through the product's shelf life.

 It should be cold or at room temperature.
 Heat destroys the gel.